Milwaukee's 'Dancing Grannies' devastated by parade crash

 Sorenson, a dance lover who had to give up the hobby years ago after surgery, was the group's longtime choreographer.

-“It was like I lost a best friend” when she had to stop dancing, she told WDJT, the Milwaukee CBS affiliate, in an August story about the group.
+"It was like I lost a best friend," she told WDJT, the Milwaukee CBS affiliate, in an August story about the group.
 The Grannies brought back that joy.
-“I love it, and I love the ladies.”
+"I love it," she said of the troupe, "and I love the ladies."

-David Sorenson, her husband of nearly 60 years, told the Milwaukee Journal Sentinel about how she loved working with the Grannies.

-“What did she like about it?
-Everything,” Sorenson said.
-“She liked the instructing.
-She liked the dancing and the camaraderie of the women.
-She liked to perform.”